 I'll be honest — I wasn't sure if I should take the Victrix Pro AF ANC headset seriously, because, well, it has the term "Pro AF" in its name.
 But this premium $299 esports headset lives up to its silly moniker, delivering a slick and supremely comfortable design, rich audio quality and neat innovations such as active noise cancellation and ventilated ear cups.
-While its microphone could use some improvement, the Pro AF is an excellent high-end gaming headset that's especially ideal for long days of heated competition.
+While its microphone could use some improvement, the Pro AF is one of the best gaming headsets for serious competitive gamers that don't mind paying a premium.

 Sporting a curvy black aluminum frame, the Victrix Pro AF ANC is a bold, unmistakably premium-looking headset that finds a nice balance between gaudy and slick.

 I'm an especially big fan of the headset's splashes of purple, from the U-shaped LED strips on each ear cup to the phone-cord-esque wires that run throughout the headband.
 I've reviewed dozens of gaming headsets, and I can confidently say that I've never seen one that looks like the Pro AF (and I mean that in a good way).

 But the Pro AF's design isn't just meant to look fancy — it's also packed with features.
 The most notable one is the headset's built-in cooling system, which allows you to expand each ear cup with the flip of a switch and let some extra air in during those especially heated gaming sessions.
 It's a neat trick that I've yet to see on other headsets (though HP's new Mindframe headset has its own cooling mechanism), even if I've yet to notice a massive change in temperature when opening the cans up.
 That's largely because the Pro AF has yet to make my ears too hot to begin with.